Pylons/deform/docs/widget.rst

 this eventuality, often by attempting to use the value of ``field.default``, which will be the default value of the :term:`schema node` related to this widget, if any.
-If ``cstruct`` is None and ``field.default`` is *also* ``None``, it means the field has no default value (it is a "required" field).
-In this case, the widget is responsible for providing a default value for ``cstruct`` itself.
+If ``cstruct`` is ``None`` and ``field.default`` is *also* ``None``, it means the field has no default value (it is a "required" field).
+In this case, the widget is responsible for providing a suitable default value for ``cstruct`` itself.

 Regardless of how the widget attempts to compute the default value, it must still be able to return a rendering when ``cstruct`` is ``None`` and ``field.default`` is ``None``.

-In the example case above, if both ``cstruct`` and ``field.default`` are None, the widget uses the empty string as the ``cstruct`` value, which is appropriate for this type of "scalar" input widget; for a more "structural" kind of widget the default might be something else like an empty dictionary or list.
+In the example case above, if both ``cstruct`` and ``field.default`` are ``None``, the widget uses the empty string as the ``cstruct`` value, which is appropriate for this type of "scalar" input widget; for a more "structural" kind of widget the default might be something else like an empty dictionary or list.

 The ``MyInputWidget`` we created in the example does not use a template.
-Any widget may use a template, but using a template is not required; whether a particular widget uses a template is really none of Deform's business.
+Any widget may use a template, but using one is not required; whether a particular widget uses a template is really none of Deform's business: deform simply expects a widget to return a Unicode object containing HTML from the widget's ``serialize`` method;
+it doesn't really much care how the widget creates that Unicode object.

 Each of the default Deform widgets (the widget implementations in :mod:`deform.widget`) happens to use a template in order to make it easier for people to override how each widget looks when rendered without needing to change Deform-internal Python code.
 Instead of needing to change the Python code related to the widget itself, users of the default widgets can often perform enough customization by replacing the template associated with the default widget implementation.
-However, this is purely a convenience;
-templates are a widget implementation detail, not an integral part of the framework.
+However, this is purely a convenience; templates are a widget set implementation detail, not an integral part of the core Deform framework.

 Note that "scalar" widgets (widgets which represent a single value as opposed to a collection of values) are not responsible for providing